nesi/hpc_training/_lessons/007-file_systems.md

 ---
 layout: post
-title: Kupe file and directory structure, and their use
+title: Kupe: filesystems, and their use
+permalink: /lessons/kupe-filesystems/
 ---

 ## Kupe file and directory structure